Watch the video: headshot photography tips and set-ups

 Once you’ve mastered the basics, we’ll use backgrounds and a second flash to give your headshots extra impact.
-Finally we’ll run through shooting passport pictures that can be used for many types of documentation.

 Remember that you should use a pose and style of lighting that suits the type of site, medium and purpose for which the portrait photograph is going to be used.

 1. Camera settings

 Set the lowest ISO.
 In manual exposure mode set the fastest shutter speed that will work with your triggers.
 Set the aperture to f/5.6.
 Take a test shot.
 If you can’t see the subject, move on.
 If you can see the subject clearly, reduce the aperture.